Joey Meneses Player Props: Nationals vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff is 23rd in MLB with a collective 8.3 strikeouts per nine innings.
+- The Athletics pitching staff ranks 24th in the league with a collective 8.3 strikeouts per nine innings.

-- The Athletics have the last-ranked team ERA among all league pitching staffs (5.79).
+- Athletics pitchers combine to allow the fifth-most home runs in baseball (159 total, 1.4 per game).

-- Athletics pitchers combine to give up 158 total home runs at a rate of 1.4 per game (fifth-most in baseball).
+- Waldichuk (2-7) gets the starting nod for the Athletics in his 16th start of the season.
+He's put together a 6.30 ERA in 94 1/3 innings pitched, with 96 strikeouts.

-- In his most recent outing on Sunday against the San Francisco Giants, the righty went 3 1/3 innings, allowing three earned runs while surrendering five hits.
+- His most recent appearance came on Tuesday against the Texas Rangers, when the lefty went six innings, surrendering two earned runs while giving up six hits.

-- The 24-year-old has an ERA of 5.47, with 9 strikeouts per nine innings, in 16 games this season.
-Opponents are hitting .258 against him.
+- The 25-year-old has a 6.30 ERA and 9.2 strikeouts per nine innings in 26 games this season, while allowing a batting average of .285 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.